11 Margaret’s Backstory Part 3: Anne Ryan’s Parting Gift – 13 September 2024

 Morialta Park.
 It is rugged and phone

 coverage is patchy on a good day.
-Because

-knew I was in deadly trouble one Sunday in 2020 when I was deep in the Park and
+health issues, I knew I was in deadly trouble one Sunday in 2020 when I was

-developed an inability to breathe.
-I
+deep in the Park and developed an inability to breathe.
+I would be dead before any ambulance crew

-on getting myself out of the Park.
-I
+could even locate me, so I concentrated on getting myself out of the Park.
+I focused all of my attention on breathing in

-one foot in front of another.
-I simply
+as much air as possible and then placing one foot in front of another.
+I simply refused to stop walking and I

-car parks in Morialta.
-When I tried to
+Eventually, I got myself down to one of the car parks in Morialta.
+When I tried to walk from the bench where I

-walk from the bench where I plonked myself down in exhaustion, I was unable to
+plonked myself down in exhaustion, I was unable to walk the mere 4 metres to

-Anne Ryan was with me that day and said “If I ever find myself in a
+that day and said “If I ever find myself in a tight spot, I hope you are

 In February 2021, Anne Ryan became frightened by being in